 This is the form created by CRA that must be filled out by the person with diabetes and their doctor in order to qualify for the disability tax credit.

-6. I am not disabled!
-I don’t want to be labelled disabled.
+I am not disabled!
+I don’t want to be labeled disabled.
 Why do I want to fill out this credit?

 The DTC, when applied to people with diabetes, is not about being disabled.
 A person with diabetes does not qualify based on a disability.
 They qualify based on the clause for people who require “Life-sustaining therapy”.
 This subsection is for people who spend an inordinate amount of time on the therapy that they require to live.